Enterprise security general information and guidelines in Azure HDInsight

 - Please use lowercase for all services - UPNs are not case sensitive in ESP clusters, but

-- The UPN prefix should match both SAMAccountName in Azure AD-DS.
+- The UPN prefix should match both SAMAccountName in Microsoft Entra Domain Services.
 Matching with the mail field is not required.

 LDAP properties in Ambari configuration